jorge0136/awesome-salesforce-flow/readme.md

   * [Which process failed?](https://www.linkedin.com/pulse/ways-identify-your-failed-flowprocess-builder-sudhir-kumar/)
   * [Flow error handling utility built in flow](https://explorationsintosalesforce.wordpress.com/2017/10/18/visual-flow-error-handling-utility-flows/)- This is an interesting technique, use it as inspiration when deciding how to handle your own errors.

-## 201, for the advanced practioniners:
+## 201- for the advanced practitioner:

 * [Flow auto bulkification](https://help.salesforce.com/articleView?id=vpm_admin_bulkification.htm&type=5) - Flow will auto bulkify certain actions in flow, you may want to read this one a few times.
 * [Size of collection variables](https://jenwlee.wordpress.com/2018/06/26/blink-you-may-have-missed-this-hidden-gem-get-count-via-flow-assignment/) - AKA why you no longer need to count in a loop